 Leif Lama in the Swedish comic James Hund, an Affectionate Parody of action-adventure stories.
 He is the Evil Twin Brother of the Dalai Lama; like him he is supposedly reincarnated through the centuries, but leads the Dhubbist sect "which preaches violence and materialism".
 Leif is one of the leaders of Evil, Inc., and his thieving followers apparently created a Mount Everest-sized heap of stolen goods in Tibet - as well as partially powering modern (Western) consumerist society (they keep stealing our useless crap, so we buy more useless crap, for which Corrupt Corporate Executives pay a fee to Leif).

-Batman Begins changes Ra's al Ghul from his comicbook portrayal.
-Some of the Yellow Peril aspects are played more straight this time (his headquarters are in China this time, and Ra's is Chinese or Japanese) while others are messed with (he and his followers lack supernatural powers, but use tricks to make enemies think they do, and oh, yeah, he's actually a Caucasian—the aforementioned Chinese/Japanese guy is actually a decoy).
+Batman Begins changes Ra's al Ghul from his comic book portrayal.
+Some of the Yellow Peril aspects are played more straight this time (his headquarters are in China this time, and Ra's is Chinese or Japanese) while others are messed with (he and his followers lack supernatural powers, but use tricks to make enemies think they do, and he's actually a Caucasian with an Asian decoy).

 Kabai Sengh, leader of the Sengh Brotherhood in The Phantom.
 Sengh is a misspelling of Singh, which is Punjabi, but he otherwise fits the trope, and is played by Cary Hiroyuki Tagawa, who was the go-to guy for Asian supervillains back during the 1980s and 1990s (he played Shang Tsung in the Mortal Kombat movie, for example).